 Masks, physical distancing, fresh air.
-Skiing at Jackson Hole is the perfect family snow vacation for 2020.
+Skiing at Jackson Hole is the perfect family snow vacation.
 There has been no better time to be planning a trip to Jackson Hole than this winter, or the next.

 During our epic road-trip of the US, as we made our way from Idaho to South Dakota, a Facebook fan recommended a stop at Jackson Hole.
 It had never even crossed my mind.
 I mean I have never skied a day in my life.
 35 years old and I’ve never even thought about it.
 My kids had barely even seen snow.
 But could there be a better place in the US to learn than North America’s favorite family snow vacation?

 It can be a bit confusing for us newbies to the region, so in partnership with Hotels.com let’s get our bearings to plan your favorite family snow vacation.

 Jackson Hole – In 1807 John Colter looked down from the surrounding mountains and saw a giant hole.
 And so he named the entire valley which includes the town of Jackson, other towns, parts of Grand Teton National Park, the Elk Refuge, and multiple ski resorts.

 Jackson – The town at the heart of Jackson Hole was originally called “Jackson Hole”.
 The name confused people so it was later renamed.
 It is the largest in the valley.

 Jackson Hole Mountain Resort – Located 12 miles northwest of Jackson, the “JHMR” ski resort was opened 50 years ago and incorporates Teton Village and the numerous surrounding ski slopes.
 It is here we learned how to ski.

 Teton Village – This is part of the lower section of Jackson Hole Mountain Resort, which includes hotels, restaurants, and shops.